scenarioo/scenarioo/docs/features/full-text-search/setup.md

 You have to configure the endpoint URL and cluster name of the Elasticsearch cluster.

 By default following values are preconfigured for you:
-* elasticSearchEndpoint: localhost:9300
+* elasticSearchEndpoint: localhost:9300 (usually the default of elasticsearch installations)
-* elasticSearchClusterName: scenarioo
+* elasticSearchClusterName: elasticsearch (usually the default of elasticsearch installations)

 You can change those values in the `config.xml` file of scenarioo in your scenarioo data directory.